Protecting the environment

 OUR ACTION PLANS

-Scope 1 & 2 greenhouse gas emissions
+Scopes 1 & 2 greenhouse gas (GHG) emissions

 Actions on direct and indirect emissions (industrial site consumption and GHGs related to refrigerant fluids):

-• optimization of energy consumption: thermal insulation of installations, energy recovery system on the wastewater treatment station for biological production units (Carros), solar boiler for industrial hot water (Mexico), generalization of plans to replace lighting with LED at almost all industrial sites;
+• optimization of energy consumption: thermal insulation of installations, the energy recovery system on the wastewater treatment station for biological production units (Carros), solar boiler for industrial hot water (Mexico), generalization of plans to replace lighting with LED at almost all industrial sites;

 Scope 3 greenhouse gas emissions

-• shipping of finished products: destination grouping;
+• shipping of finished products: destination grouping and limitation of air transport;

 OUR RESULTS

-Performance indicators 2020 2021 2022
+Performance indicators 2021 2022 2023

-GHG scope 1 & 2 (metric tons of CO2 equivalent) 21,007 21,814 23,727
+GHG scope 1 & 2 (metric tons of CO2 equivalent) 20,814 23,727 22,630

-GHG scope 3 downstream (metric tons of CO2 equivalent) 11,401 11,093 13,560
+GHG scope 3 downstream (metric tons of CO2 equivalent) 11,093 10,228 8,303

-GHG intensity scope 1, 2 & 3 249 229 237
+GHG intensity scope 1, 2 & 3 229 215 181

 EUROPEAN GREEN TAXONOMY - ELIGIBILITY/ALIGNMENT

 As a result of the sustainable finance action plan launched in 2018 by the European commission, European regulation 2020/852 of June 18, 2020, establishes a framework to promote “sustainable” investments in the European Union, called the “European green taxonomy.”
-In accordance with this regulation, starting with the fiscal year ended December 31, 2021, we are required to release the share of our taxonomy-eligible activity (revenue, capital expenditures [Capex] and operational expenditures [Opex]) on the first two environmental objectives related to climate change.
+In accordance with this regulation, starting with the fiscal year ended December 31, 2021, we are required to release the share of our taxonomy-eligible activity – revenue, capital expenditures (Capex) and operational expenditures (Opex) – on the first two environmental objectives related to climate change.

 The taxonomy’s six environmental objectives are:

-• climate change mitigation (2021);
+• climate change mitigation (2021 eligibility/2022 alignment);

-• climate change adaptation (2021);
+• climate change adaptation (2021 eligibility/2022 alignment);

-• transition to a circular economy;
+• transition to a circular economy (2023 eligibility);

-• pollution prevention and reduction;
+• pollution prevention and reduction (2023 eligibility);

-• biodiversity and ecosystem protection and restoration.
+• biodiversity and ecosystem protection and restoration (2023 eligibility).

 The eligibility and alignment assessment was conducted on the basis of a detailed analysis of the Group’s activities, based on the processes, existing reporting systems and assumptions made with management and business experts in France and in our main subsidiaries.
 The following departments contributed to the reflection:

-• Group Consolidation department for financial data;
+• Group Consolidation department for the financial data;

 • Financial Affairs department of the subsidiaries in scope;